danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 }
 ```

 That's it!
-We now have an extensive set of shadow styles that we can apply just like the enum from before:
+We now have a set of shadow styles that we can apply just like the enum from before:

 ```swift
 let myShadow = Shadow.medium